QuTech-Delft/OpenSquirrel/docs/tutorial/creating-a-circuit.md

     H q[8]
     ```

-For instance, you can generate a [quantum fourier transform](https://en.wikipedia.org/wiki/Quantum_Fourier_transform)
-(QFT) circuit as follows:
+For instance, you can straightforwardly generate a [quantum fourier transform](https://en.wikipedia.org/wiki/Quantum_Fourier_transform) (QFT) circuit as follows:

 ```python
 from opensquirrel import CircuitBuilder